dragonwasrobot/dragonwasrobot.github.io/content/categories/moessners-sieve/deriving-moessners-sieve-from-horners-method.md

-summary = "In this post, we derive Moessner's sieve from Horner's method." date = 2016-05-17T00:00:00Z tags = ["Haskell", "Mathematics", "Polynomial division", "Taylor polynomials", "Horner's method", "Moessner's Process"] categories = ["Moessner's Theorem"] draft = false
+summary = "In this post, we derive Moessner's sieve from Horner's method." date = 2016-05-17T00:00:00Z tags = ["Haskell", "Mathematics", "Polynomial division", "Taylor polynomials", "Horner's method", "Moessner's Process"] categories = ["Moessner's Sieve"] draft = false
 +++

 ## 1. Introduction {#1-dot-introduction}

-This is a follow-up post to [Obtaining Taylor polynomials with Horner's method](/posts/obtaining-taylor-polynomials-with-horners-method) and [A Dual to Moessner's Sieve](/posts/a-dual-to-moessners-sieve).
+This is a follow-up post to [Obtaining Taylor polynomials with Horner's method](/categories/moessners-sieve/obtaining-taylor-polynomials-with-horners-method) and [A Dual to Moessner's Sieve](/categories/moessners-sieve/a-dual-to-moessners-sieve).
 The goal of this post is to derive Moessner's sieve from Horner's method for polynomial division, thus concluding this three part series on Horner's method.